threecuptea/spark_tutorial_2/README.md

            	dfs.data.dir=${hadoop.tmp.dir}/dfs/data
            	fs.checkpoint.dir=${hadoop.tmp.dir}/dfs/namesecondary         _

            	are all controlled by hadoop.tmp.dir.
-Hadoop use hadoop.tmp.dir as local tmp directory and also in hdfs.
+Hadoop use hadoop.tmp.dir as local tmp directory and also in HDFS.
-           	Its default value /tmp/hadoop-${user.name}.
-HDFS formatwould be gone after the box was rebooted.
+           	The default value is /tmp/hadoop-${user.name}.
+HDFS format would be gone after the box was rebooted.
-           	Suggest that override it in the core-site.xml.
+           	Suggest to override it in the core-site.xml.

         3. It's not enough to just specify --master yarn to signal spark to run in yarn.
            Need to set (export) HADDOP_CONF_DIR too, $HADOOP_HOME/etc/hadoop in this case.

         4. I failed to run --master yarn in the beginning and got error something like "Container .. is running beyond virtual memory limits..."
-There is a check placed at Yarn level for Vertual and Physical memory usage ratio.
-Issue is not only that VM doesn't have sufficient pysical memory.
+There is a check placed at Yarn level for virtual and physical memory usage ratio.
+Issue is not only that VM doesn't have sufficient physical memory.
-           But it is because Virtual memory usage is more than expected for given physical memory.
+           But it is because virtual memory usage is more than expected for given physical memory.
 Fix by adding
                <property>
                   <name>yarn.nodemanager.vmem-check-enabled</name>
                    <value>false</value>